Kärcher Battery vacuum cleaner VC 7 Signature Line

 Battery vacuum cleaner VC 7 Signature Line

-The VC 7 Signature Line vacuum cleaner contains our latest technology with an innovative dust sensor and second battery.
-Enjoy our range of accesories with a filter cleaning tool, crevice nozzle, mini turbo brush, soft dusting brush as well as wall bracket with charging function.
+The VC 7 Signature Line vacuum cleaner with innovative dust sensor and second battery.
+With filter cleaning tool, crevice nozzle, mini turbo brush, soft dusting brush and wall bracket with charging function.

 Only our most innovative and powerful products bear the signature of technology pioneer and company founder Alfred Kärcher.
 This makes the new VC 7 Signature Line instantly recognisable as the best device in its category.
-Enjoy features such as the dust sensor, the active floor nozzle or the 2-stage power control which sets new standards in cleaning results and run time.
-Thanks to the second battery, the VC 7 Signature Line is always ready for use in large households.
+With highlights such as the dust sensor, the active floor nozzle or the 2-stage power control, it also sets new standards in cleaning results and run time.
+Thanks to the second battery, the VC 7 Signature Line is always ready for use to quickly clear the way in large households.

 Features and benefits